mybb/meta/architecture/mybb-1.9-theme-system.md

   - **Passive**, in which the directories are versioned before being used by the Extension System:
     - **Manual** — the simplest approach that puts the burden of naming Themelet directories according to their version on Extension developers
-    - **On Detection** — an improved approach that allows developers to add (and distribute) packages with static directory names, which are automatically renamed according to the Extension's version
+    - **On Detection** — an improved approach that allows developers to add (and distribute) Packages with static directory names, which are automatically renamed according to the Extension's version

   - **Active**, in which the target location with versioned Themelets is managed exclusively by the application, and Extension files are uploaded through the ACP or to a staging directory and processed by the application:
     - **Processing (Simple)** — Extension files are uploaded to the ACP or a temporary location and processed to rename directories according to the Extension's version
     - **Processing (Compatible)** — an improved approach that stores the latest Themelet version in a directory with a static name, allowing developers to access it for editing and exporting more easily

   - **Mixed**, in which administrators and developers can interact with the target location, but some intervention by the application is required:
-    - **On Archiving** — the most recent Themelet is kept in a directory with a static name, and is renamed to `<version>/` through user action before a new version is uploaded
+    - **On Archiving** — the most recent Themelet is kept in a directory with a static name, and is renamed to `{version}/` through user action before a new version is uploaded
-    - **Cold Duplicate** — Extension files are duplicated on detection to a `<version>/` directory; the static-named directory overrides content stored in `<version>/` directories as determined by the version specified in the manifest file; the files may be synchronized continuously when in development mode or on request
+    - **Cold Duplicate** — Extension files are duplicated on detection to a `{version}/` directory; the static-named directory overrides content stored in `{version}/` directories as determined by the version specified in the manifest file; the files may be synchronized continuously when in development mode or on request
-    - **Hot Duplicate** — an improved approach, where Extension files from the static-named directory are synchronized to the `<version>/` copy, where data is accessed from; may be I/O-intensive, and would require user action to break synchronization before uploading new versions
+    - **Hot Duplicate** — an improved approach, where Extension files from the static-named directory are synchronized to the `{version}/` copy, where data is accessed from; may be I/O-intensive, and would require user action to break synchronization before uploading new versions

   <br>